Maui's wildfires are among the deadliest on record in the U.S. Here are some others

 The wildfires that tore through western Maui last week have already earned the tragic distinction of being among the deadliest in modern U.S. history — and the death toll is only expected to climb as recovery efforts continue.

-Hawaii officials confirmed 99 fatalities as of late Monday, and have warned that number is likely to keep rising.
+Hawaii officials confirmed 101 fatalities as of Tuesday, and have warned that number is likely to keep rising.

 "This is the largest natural disaster we've ever experienced," Hawaii Gov. Josh Green said over the weekend.
 "It's going to also be a natural disaster that's going to take an incredible amount of time to recover from."